-The Toledano line of Kabbalah has its roots in medieval Spain where the three branches of the Abrahamic revelation met in a civilised cosmopolitan atmosphere.
-Then the Kabbalah brought about an esoteric fusion of religion and philosophy.
+The Toledano line of Kabbalah has its roots in Medieval Spain where the three branches of the Abrahamic revelation met in a civilised cosmopolitan atmosphere.
+Kabbalah then brought about the esoteric fusion of religion and philosophy.
 In our time we relate its ancient theories and practices to modern psychology, science and art.

 The hallmark of the Toledano line is Jacob’s Ladder, a metaphysical scheme of four interlocking Worlds that originate in the primordial Tree of Life.
 This diagram of Divine principles, paths and triads is the key to comprehending the plan of Existence and our part in it.

 The Kabbalah Society has study groups on all five continents and periodically holds conferences and workshops in different countries.
 The Principal Tutor is Warren Kenton, who writes under his Hebrew name Z’ev ben Shimon Halevi.
 His books, which have been translated into sixteen languages, present the Toledano version of the Teaching in a contemporary form.

 Z’ev ben Shimon Halevi / Warren Kenton (1933-2020)

 Z’ev ben Shimon Halevi, also known as Warren Kenton, died on 21 September 2020 at the age of 87.
 He is survived by his wife of 33 years, Rebekah.
 A man of wisdom and spiritual stature together with a sense of humour and practical nature, he used his long life to the full in his task of updating and clarifying the tradition of Kabbalah for our times.